Maersk Alabama hijacking

 The incident was the first successful pirate seizure of a ship registered under the U.S. flag since the early 19th century.
 Many news reports cited the last pirate seizure as being during the Second Barbary War in 1815, although other incidents are believed to have occurred until at least 1822.
 It was the sixth vessel in a week to be attacked by pirates, who had previously extorted ransoms of tens of millions of dollars.
+The story of the incident was reported by Captain Richard Phillips, who had been master of the vessel at the time of the incident, in the 2010 book A Captain's Duty, which he co-wrote with Stephan Talty.
+The book was later adapted as the U.S. 2013 film Captain Phillips, starring Tom Hanks.